Getting to the Root of it...5 Garden Trends

 From edible gardens to moving grasses Inn by the Sea's head gardener Derrick Daly digs out the hottest garden trends

 Playing in the dirt is good for you according to an International Journal of Environmental Health Research 2006 study.
-Gardening burns calories, helps lower blood pressure- and because we’re surrounded by nature- elevates mood more than a gym work out.
-So, while cultivating the garden within let’s also update our yards, plots or decks with these 5 current garden trends.
+Gardening burns calories, helps lower blood pressure- and because we are surrounded by nature- elevates mood more than a gym work out.
+So, while cultivating and feeling healthy, update our yards, plots or decks with these 5 current garden trends.

 Gardens in Motion-

 Ornamental grasses have been growing in popularity adding movement with feathery structures that weave and wave in the wind, have four season interest and can be very low maintenance.
 We use Calamagrostis, Karl Foerster, an early spring blooming grass, with wheat like plumes that give the garden motion year round and provides shelter for birds.

 Garden to Table-

 No matter the size of your garden, growing edibles is not only trendy but a fun resource for fresh vegetables.Â Add containers to your deck or patio with tomatoes, strawberries or raspberries, corn or lettuce and have farm to fork dining at armâ€™s length.
 Use the largest container your patio can handle, and plan to feed and water often.
 Hanging baskets are great for small plants such as herbs or cherry tomatoes.
 Pole beans, corn , cucumbers and tomatoes have done well at the Inn, however they do require daily maintenance but the delicious produce is well worth it.